Exploit-Master122/Kahooteasy/README.md

 # Contributing

 Contributions are welcome!
 If you have any bug reports, feature requests, or suggestions, please open an issue or submit a pull request.
-My e-mail is also available at [project.hub.games@gmail.com](https://mail.google.com/mail/u/1/?view=cm&fs=1&to=project.hub.games@gmail.com&tf=1).
 You can also submit a [contact](https://forms.gle/xeeYJHio4kYfChm18) or [game request](https://forms.gle/3E58KvuY45vdWi6n9) form through their respective links.

 # Acknowledgements

-Each game I curate can be found and seen in the [assets repo available here](https://github.com/IamChristianS/assets).

 Special thanks to the following projects and libraries: